-A native of Minnesota’s "Land of 10,000 Lakes", Peter grew up in the outdoors.
+Originally from Minnesota, Peter grew up in the outdoors.
 His family was blessed to spend their free time visiting national parks, state parks, and campgrounds across the scenic United States.
 After high school, Peter moved to Lincoln, Nebraska with plans of becoming a nurse, though after a few unsatisfied years and adequate time soul-searching, he decided his passion for being outdoors deserved a career.
-An alumnus of the Fisheries & Wildlife program at the University of Nebraska - Lincoln, Peter has an unconditional love for the wild places and things left on this planet.
+An alumnus of the Fisheries & Wildlife program at the University of Nebraska–Lincoln, Peter has an unconditional love for the wild places and things left on this planet.

 Posted on July 22, 2015